open-contracting/infrastructure/docs/projects/index.md

 ![Projects typically involve multiple contracts](../../_static/images/diagram-project-contracting-process.png)

-Within an infrastructre project, a public body may issue contracts within contracting processes for design work, construction and supervision or monitoring of the construction work.
-Budgets, planning and impact assessments are likely to cut across all these components of a project.
+Within an infrastructure project, a procuring entity may issue contracts for its design, construction or supervision.
+Budgets, plans and impact assessments are likely to cut across these.

 ## What is project-level data?